bplank/install-ubuntu18.04-CUDA-tensorflow-keras/INSTALL.md

 ## 5. Install cuDNN

-This are the instructions from [1]:
+These are the instructions from [1]:

 "Next, head to https://developer.nvidia.com/cudnn to get CUDNN 7.0.
 Go to the downloads archive page again and find version 7.0 for CUDA 9.0